Sport in Denmark: Golf

 Golf has become a highly popular sport in recent years in Denmark with more than 180 courses across the country.

 Golf is mostly popular among the older demographic, with more members over the age of 24 than any other sport in Denmark.

 In professional tour golf, Thomas Bjørn has dominated the Danish scene for many years, along with Anders Hansen, Søren Hansen and Steen Tinning on the European Tour.
 On the Ladies European Tour, Iben Tinning is the most successful Danish player.

 Basketball

 Denmark's national team had a few strong showings at senior and youth level.
 The Bakken Bears currently hold the attendance record for a single basketball game in Denmark.
+They also holds the record for most Danish Championships with 20.

 Boxing

 Denmark has many great boxers, including former Super Middleweight World Boxing Council World Champion and Super Middleweight World Boxing Association (WBA) World Champion, Mikkel Kessler.
 Former great boxers include Johnny Bredahl a former WBO and WBA champion and Brian Nielsen who fought Mike Tyson in 2001.
 The active boxer Ahmed Khaddour who was in the American reality TV show The Contender also comes from Denmark.
 Other boxers that have won titles at an international level are Patrick Nielsen and his brother Micki Nielsen.